Top 10 shows everyone’s binge-watching right now on Netflix and TV

 TV Time is a terrific smartphone app that is used by millions of iPhone and Android phone owners to keep track of all the shows they’re watching on TV, Netflix, Hulu, Amazon Prime Video, Disney+, Apple TV+, and plenty of other popular streaming services.
 When people track four or more episodes of a show in a single 24-hour period, TV Time views that as a binge-watching session.
 Then once a week, the developers behind the app use that data to tell the world which shows people are binge-watching most.

-It should surprise absolutely no one at this point that Netflix’s Money Heist retains its position as the #1 most binge-watched show this week.
+It should surprise absolutely no one at this point that Netflix’s Money Heist retains its position as the #1 most binge-watched show yet again on this week’s TV Time list.
 A new season was released recently and it’s one of Netflix’s most popular shows ever, so it’ll be on the list for a while to come.
-ABC’s Grey’s Anatomy is # 2 this week, up from the fifth position last week, and Friends is #3.
-The #4 spot is occupied by another show that’s always on the list, NBC’s Brooklyn Nine-Nine, and Netflix’s Elite falls to the #5 spot this week.
+Friends is #2 this week, which also comes as no surprise, and ABC’s Grey’s Anatomy falls from #2 to #3.
+The #4 spot is occupied by another show that’s always on the list, NBC’s Brooklyn Nine-Nine, and Community climbs two spots to #5 this week.
+In case you’re wondering why Community seemingly came from out of nowhere and is now always on these lists each week, it’s because the series was recently made available on Netflix.

-The Office climbs two spots to #6 this week, and Community enters the list at #7, making its first appearance in quite some time.
-Wondering why?
-The answer is simple: six seasons were just released on Netflix.
-AMC’s The Walking Dead falls one spot to #7 this week, Ozark on Netflix drops from the six spot to #9, and How I Met Your Mother holds steady at #10 on this week’s top-10 list from TV Time.
+The Office stays put at #6 this week while Netflix’s Elite falls two spots to #7.
+AMC’s The Walking Dead stays still at #8 on the most recent list, How I Met Your Mother climbs one spot to #9, and Spanish-language prison drama Locked Up enters the list at #10 thanks to the hype surrounding its just-released spinoff series, Vis a Vis: El Oasis.